DanielRDrummond/CIS453L_CourseProject/README.md

 ## Project Overview

-The Blue Ridge Buildings & Carports website is a single-page application built using React.js.
+The Blue Ridge Buildings & Carports website is a multi-page application built using React.js.
 It features several sections, including:

 - Banner section showcasing our brand and image.
 - About Us section providing information about our company's history and philosophy.
 - Testimonials section featuring reviews from satisfied customers.
 - Contact Us section with store location, contact information, and a contact form.
+- Product Showcase in a click through carousel.

 ## Build Instructions